colinkahn/resume/colin-kahn-resume.md

 Responsibilities included:

-- Helped the team acheive frontend best practices for new projects
+- Helped the team achieve frontend best practices for new projects
     - Shifted the team from using Backbone to AngularJS
         - Advocated for componentization to improve efficiency and reuse of frontend code
     - Developed and helped maintain a CSS style guide for use across several teams and projects